carvel-dev/carvel/site/content/blog/getting-started-with-open-source-contribution.md

 ---

-Contributing to open source projects like **Carvel** for the first time can be overwhelming and difficult to know where to begin.
+Contributing to open-source projects like **Carvel** for the first time can be overwhelming and difficult to know where to begin.
 Few years back, I was working as a software engineer building enterprise applications using Java, Spring Framework, and REST APIs.
 We would deploy the applications using Jenkins and Maven configurations along with other CI/CD tools.

 I took a break for family reasons.
 After a couple of years, I returned to work through a returnship opportunity at VMware (Carvel team).
 My new work was in a completely different domain, and I needed to start from the basics.
 I was overwhelmed and a bit lost in the myriad of information.
 With the new technologies, programming and configuration languages, and the new open-source community experience, I was not sure where to start and had so many questions.
 I can share my experience and a few ideas with you to help you get started with contributing to open source projects.